 So I was very excited when I was invited to attend the opening of the brand spanking new Pieminister Pie and Mash restaurant right bang in the centre of Cardiff.
 In the middle of The Brewery Quarter and Morgan Arcade on St Mary Street, the perfect location to tempt the many students, tourists and rugby fans that pour through Cardiff daily.
 And with a big glowing PIES sign outside, a clear sirens call for those who love a great quality pie.

-The inside of the restaurant just oozes cool, with it’s stripped down features, open kitchen and cage bar.
+The inside of the restaurant just oozes cool, with it’s stripped-down features, open kitchen and cage bar.
 With comfy booths perfect for impressing dates, settling down for a good gossip with friends or just tucking into a pie and mash mountain.

 The sweet potato fries were too tempting to pass up on trying, super crisp, well seasoned and a nice change to having mash with the pies.
-All served up with lashings of onion gravy. ( The inner debate to drink the gravy battled on until I realised I was in a nice setting not my feral hovel).
+All served up with lashings of onion gravy. ( The inner debate to drink the gravy battled on until I realised I was in a nice setting, not my feral hovel).

-The plates were cleaned in a record time.
+The plates were cleaned in record time.

-Unfortunately, as it was opening night we didn’t get a chance to try out the delicious sounding desserts such as the Bristolbocker Glory with a shot of cider brandy and the warm Chocolate Brownie with ice cream but that just a great excuse to come back real soon.
+Unfortunately, as it was opening night we didn’t get a chance to try out the delicious-sounding desserts such as the Bristolbocker Glory with a shot of cider brandy and the Warm Chocolate Brownie with ice cream but that just a great excuse to come back real soon.